mmmarchetti/mmmarchetti/README.md

 ## Welcome!
 ### About Artificial Intelligence
 Loving to learn and work with artificial intelligence.
-I create solutions using AI.
+Creating solutions using AI.

 <div style="display: inline_block"><br>